-The capital plan is derived from the Company's base case business plan and takes into account changes to business forecasts, market conditions and other developments, such as accounting or regulatory changes that may impact the capital adequacy of RBCEL over the planning period.
-The ICAAP also considers the impact on RBCEL's Leverage position as at 31st October 2023 and over the planning period.
+The capital plan is derived from the RBCEL base case business plan and takes into account changes to business forecasts, market conditions and other developments, such as accounting or regulatory changes that may impact the Bank's capital adequacy over the planning period.
+The ICAAP also considers the impact on RBCEL's leverage position as at the assessment date and over the planning period.

 The base case capital plan also forms the basis for stress testing analysis.
-Stressing the capital plans, enables the Company to test the strength of its capital base and also to consider mitigating actions in advance in order to maintain overall capital adequacy in periods of stress.
+Stressing the capital plans enables the Bank to test the strength of its capital base and to consider mitigating actions in advance in order to maintain overall capital adequacy in periods of stress.

-The capital plan is updated on a periodic basis to reflect actual operating results, updated Profit and Loss forecasts and any changes in business strategies.
+The capital plan is updated on a periodic basis to reflect actual operating results, updated profit and loss forecasts, and any changes in business strategies.
 If there is a significant change to the business plan, then a revised capital plan will also be produced.

-The ICAAP is an annual process managed by the Enterprise Risk Management (ERM), UK function within Group Risk Management.
+The ICAAP is an annual process managed by the Enterprise Risk Management UK & CI team within Group Risk Management.